 As El Cabanyal is less touristy than other neighbourhoods in Valencia, it's not as commercialised.
 Yet, this is going to change in the coming years!
 The abandoned industrial facilities in the area are being repurposed to become cultural venues.

 Being near the beach, El Cabanyal is a great option for those who want to live near the sea.
 Yet, one thing to keep in mind is that the beach becomes deserted during the winter months.
-This means that you'd have to get to the city centre if you want to enjoy the company of a crowd.
+This means that you'd have to get to the city center if you want to enjoy the company of a crowd.

-As an up and coming area of the city, El Cabanyal has become a housing hotspot for ex-pats from all age groups.
+As an up-and-coming area of the city, El Cabanyal has become a housing hotspot for ex-pats from all age groups.
 Especially the ones who have embraced the digital nomad lifestyle.
-You are not going to feel out of place as an international here!
+You are not going to feel out of place here as an international!
+El Cabanyal is a safe neighbourhood overall but it's more prone to crime than the others we mention.
+Make sure to be on alert at night.

 The 2 neighbourhoods form the more affluent part of central Valencia.
 You can expect to come across more higher-end shops and restaurants than in the rest of Valencia.